 You might be thinking that what is the difference between cone and gyrator crusher.
 Because both crushers have many similar things.
 For example, both use a cone-shaped crushing surface and also work on the same crushing principle.
 So what is the difference?

 We have discussed the three main types of crusher liner wear simulation in this article.
-There are some other poplar crushers also available in the market like hammer crushers.
-These crushers have different liner wear simulation.
+There are some other popular crushers also available in the market like hammer crushers.
+These crushers have different liner wear simulations.
 So you should consider a crusher based on your primary or secondary need.